 Changing your business name does not affect your legal name.
 The legal standing of your contracts won't be affected if you change your business name.

 - Read more about choosing a business name when you're starting your business.

-- Find out about registering your business or company.
+- Find out about registering your company.

 - Read about intellectual property for your business, including registering your trade mark.

 - Watch the video on registering and renewing business names at ASICConnect's YouTube channel.